Laboratory of Soil Organic Matter

 We provide these analyses:

-- physical - texture, water holding capacity
+- physical - dry weight, texture, bulk density, water holding capacity

 Research projects